Code-Institute-Submissions/ms2-idest/README.md

 Starting with a mobile first design approach to this project I started creating mockups and wireframes for mobile and small screens.
 I then moved onto creating mockups and wireframes for medium and larger screens.
 The design of the site is modern, image rich, and easy to navigate and use.

+Mockups and wireframes can be view via this link - [Mockups/wireframes](assests/mockups_wireframes).

 Below are user stories that were conducted in order to gain clear goals that needed to be achieved for this website.
 1. I want to chose the country and city where my city break will be.
 2. I want a map to center on the city I select.